Kalmat/PyMonCtl/README.md

 This class is not meant to be directly instantiated.
 Instead, use convenience functions like `getAllMonitors()`, `getPrimary()` or `findMonitorsAtPoint(x, y)`.
-Use [PyWinCtl](https://github.com/Kalmat/PyWinCtl) module in case you need to find the monitor a given window is in, by using `getDisplay()` method which returns the name of the monitor that can directly be used to invoke `findMonitorWithName(name)` function.
+Use [PyWinCtl](https://github.com/Kalmat/PyWinCtl) module in case you need to find the monitor a given window is in, by using `getMonitor()` method which returns the name of the monitor that can directly be used to invoke `findMonitorWithName(name)` function.

 To instantiate it, you need to pass the monitor handle (OS-dependent).
 It can raise ValueError exception in case